mpwalsh8/wpgform/readme.txt

 * __columns__:  The number of columns the form should be split into.
 By default the form appears in a single column the same way it is designed in Google Docs.

 `[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on' spreadsheet='https://docs.google.com/spreadsheet/ccc?key=0AgBHWDGsX0PUdE56R1ZldXo4a0N3VTNMNEpSemdGV3c' unitethemehack='off' validation='on' captcha='on' columns='1']`

+== License ==

+This plugin is available under the GPL license, which means that it's free.
+If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
+You just need to click the donate button on the the [plugin overview page](http://michaelwalsh.org/wordpress/wordpress-plugins/wpgform/) and follow the instructions.

 == Frequently Asked Questions ==